When does bankruptcy end?

 Proof of discharge

-Discharge is usually automatic — you won't be sent a letter.
-You can ask the Accountant in Bankruptcy (AiB) for a certificate of discharge, you have to pay £11 (no waivers) for this.
+Discharge is usually automatic - you will be notified of this and get a discharge certificate for free.
+If you did not get a certificate you can ask the Accountant in Bankruptcy (AiB) for a certificate of discharge.

 You won't automatically receive your discharge.
 The trustee will produce a report confirming whether you should be discharged or not.